Barefoot Running Technique: Running Form for Minimalist Running

 As I just touched on, even though barefoot running can offer a lot of benefits, it’s also going to be a big change.
 You need to be careful about making this adjustment to your typical running practice or you may end up regretting your decision.

-So, if you’re interested in starting or experimenting with barefoot running, consider these five tips for a safe transition.
+So, if you’re interested in starting or experimenting with running in bare feet, consider these five tips for a safe transition.

 Even if you have transitioned from a regular running shoe to a more minimalist shoe, do not mistake your experience with these minimalist shoes for running barefoot.

 Despite minimalist shoes offering some sense of comfort, such comfort can be misleading, as you are more susceptible to overdoing your mileage or injuring yourself.